The Garden Grazer

 Instructions

-• Rinse and cook rice according to package instructions.
+• Cook rice: Rinse and cook rice according to package instructions.
+(White rice generally takes about 10-15 minutes to cook, while brown rice takes 30-45 minutes.)

-• When rice is cooked, add the salsa to it and stir to combine to make flavorful "salsa rice".
-(You can also add fresh lime juice and cilantro if desired.)
+• Make salsa rice: When your rice has finished cooking, add 1/2 cup salsa to the pot.
+Stir to combine to create a flavorful "salsa rice".
+(You can also add fresh lime juice, cilantro, or even more salsa if desired.)

 Notes